Mvwestbury/AncientGenomicsWorkshop25/README.md

 - Look at the output plots of main interest
   - Fragmisincorporation_plot.pdf + Length_plot.pdf

-**Question:** Which of these individuals is modern and which is ancient?
+**Task 1 Question:** Which of these individuals is modern and which is ancient?
 How do you know?